As retirement nears, it's more important than ever to make sure your clients are on track financially. But, how do you help them when they’re not?

-As we’ve discussed before on this blog, dollar cost averaging (DCA) is one way to help clients ease into the market.
 Specials are sometimes available within DCA programs that can guarantee a higher percentage of return for a limited period of time.
-Take a look at our client fliers to learn more about our DCA rates and a special opportunity for additional contributions to American Legacy contracts.
+Take a look at our client fliers to learn more about our DCA rates .

-For more information on helping clients add to their existing annuity contracts, to learn about our latest DCA options, or for tools and support relating to lifetime income, contact your Lincoln representative.
-And don’t forget to follow us on LinkedIn and Twitter for regular insights and tips on income planning conversations.
+For more information on helping clients close their retirement savings gap for more certain income later, contact your Lincoln representative.
+And don’t forget to follow us on LinkedIn and Twitter for more protected income planning tips.

 Variable annuities are long-term investment products that offer a lifetime income stream, access to leading investment managers, options for guaranteed growth and income (available for an additional charge), and death benefit protection.